Chih-Che-Fang/MyBookStore2/docs/design.md

 1. Configuration is complicated than Flask
 2. Lack of built-in development server and harder to debug

-We finally choose to use Flask as our server implementation as it is easier to configure and have several built-in server template.
-It support multi-thread without any effort.
-As this project is small, we don't suffer from scability and security problem.
+We finally choose to use Flask as our server implementation as it is easier to configure and have several built-in server templates.
+It supports multi-thread without any effort.
+As this project is small, we don't suffer from scalability and security problems.

-**Pessimistic Concurrency Control (Lock) V.S Optimistic Concurency Control (Transaction Validation Mechanism)**
+**Pessimistic Concurrency Control (Lock) V.S Optimistic Concurrency Control (Transaction Validation Mechanism)**
-We need concurrency control to make sure transaction is consistent and atomic and prevent race condition happen.
+We need concurrency control to make sure that transaction is consistent and atomic and prevent race condition happen.
 The pros of using Pessimistic Concurrency Control (Lock) is:
 1. Don't need to worry about transaction starvation
-2. Don't need to re-run the transaction and implement complicated transaction check mechansim
+2. Don't need to re-run the transaction and implement complicated transaction check mechanism

 The cons of Pessimistic Concurrency Control (Lock) is:
 1. Potential deadlock may happen
 2. Acquiring/releasing lock cause extra overhead and may hurt efficiency

-We finally chose Pessimistic Concurrency Control (Lock) since race condition happen too frequently when concurrent client > 5.
+We finally chose Pessimistic Concurrency Control (Lock) since race conditions happen too frequently when concurrent clients> 5.
 By doing so, we skip starvation and re-run problems.
-It also makes the design simplier.
-Besides, since only catalog server use the lock, it is easy to skip deadlock problem.
+It also makes the design simpler.
+Besides, since only the catalog server uses the lock, it is easy to skip the deadlock problem.

 **Thread Pool V.S Dynamically Creating New Thread**
 To handle client HTTP requests, we can choose either to launch a new thread every time or use the existing thread pool to allocate thread to message processing task.
 The pros of Thread Pool is: